 You can breathe a sigh of relief—the conclusion is the least important part of your SAT essay.
 You are merely recapping what you already said.
 In other words, you don’t want to say anything you haven’t already said in your essay.
 Can it really be that simple?
 Yes and no. Yes, if you are running […]

 For the most part, the sentences and passages that the SAT gives you in the writing sections have purely grammatical errors.
-For example, there may be problems in number or tense, or you’ll see some run-on sentences or fragments.
+For example, there may be problems in subject-verb agreement or verb tense, or you’ll see some run-on sentences or fragments.
 That is, if there are any errors at all.
-In both “improving sentences” and “identifying sentence […]
+In both “improving sentences” and […]

 SAT Writing: Aside from the essay… There are three scored writing sections on the SAT, one of which is the essay.
 Of course, the essay question (link to “The SAT Essay Prompt”) is something worth picking apart on it’s own, so we won’t worry about it here.
 Instead, let’s look at the types of questions […]